Function Approximation in Numerically Rank-Deficient Bases: Introduction

+The impact of numerical rank-deficiency on the regularized approximation error is investigated in~\cite{fna1,adcockFramesNumericalApproximation2020} in the specific context of frames.
+In particular, it is shown that if one truncates an infinite-dimensional frame, the finite subsequence becomes numerically rank-deficient for large enough $n$.
+The truncated singular value decomposition (TSVD) is proposed as a model for practical least squares solvers, though without theoretical justification.
+The accuracy of TSVD-based approximations is characterized in~\cite[Theorem 1.3]{adcockFramesNumericalApproximation2020} and depends on a regularization parameter, on the existence of accurate approximations with small expansion coefficients, and on two constants, $\kappa_{M,N}^\epsilon$ and $\lambda_{M,N}^\epsilon$, which quantify the influence of discretization and regularization.
+While these constants play a central role in the analysis, their dependence on representation strength is non-transparent.
+In the current work, the effects of finite-precision are made explicit, resulting in a full analysis in a more general setting.

-Numerical redundancy arises in a number of settings.
-For example, in function approximation on irregular domains, orthonormal or Riesz bases are not readily available.
-A standard strategy in such settings is to restrict a known basis---originally defined on a surrounding, regular domain---to the target approximation domain, yielding a numerically redundant spanning set~\cite{matthysenFunctionApproximationArbitrary2018a}.
+A well-studied setting in which numerical rank-deficiency arises is function approximation on irregular domains, where orthonormal or Riesz bases are not readily available.
+A standard strategy in such settings is to restrict an orthonormal basis defined on a surrounding, regular domain to the target domain, which introduces redundancy and results in a numerically rank-deficient basis~\cite{matthysenFunctionApproximationArbitrary2018a}.
 Note that the target domain may sometimes be unknown, as is often the case for high-dimensional approximation methods arising in uncertainty quantification~\cite{adcock2020approximating}.
-Redundancy also occurs when bases are combined, enriched or weighted to better capture specific features of the function being approximated~\cite{herremansEfficientFunctionApproximation2024,papadopoulos2023frame,herremansResolutionSingularitiesRational2023}.
-Other settings of numerical redundancy include radial basis function approximations~\cite{PiretFrames}, Trefftz methods~\cite{huybrechs2019oversampled}, and deep neural networks~\cite{adcock2022cas4dl}.
-The analysis of redundant sets for numerical approximation was initiated in~\cite{fna1,adcockFramesNumericalApproximation2020}.
+Other settings in which numerical rank-deficiency has been analyzed (to some extent) include settings where bases are combined, enriched or weighted to better capture specific features of the function being approximated~\cite{herremansEfficientFunctionApproximation2024,papadopoulos2025frame}, radial basis function approximation~\cite{PiretFrames}, rational approximation~\cite{herremansResolutionSingularitiesRational2023}, Trefftz methods~\cite{huybrechs2019oversampled}, (deep) neural networks~\cite{adcock2022cas4dl} and the Method of Fundamental Solutions~\cite{barnett2008stability}.

-In the presence of numerical redundancy, the coefficients corresponding to the best approximation are generally not computable.
-Instead, practical algorithms affected by rounding errors compute approximations that are effectively $\ell^2$-regularized.
-While some numerical methods attempt to circumvent this by orthogonalizing the basis, we demonstrate that standard numerical orthogonalization techniques are not able to mitigate the effects of finite-precision arithmetic.
-Therefore, our results apply broadly across many numerical approximation schemes that rely on redundant representations.

-We describe the approximation problem in more detail and give known results about sampling for least squares approximations before stating the main contribution and overview of the paper.